apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 ## Version

 The version information of `doris_cloud` can be checked in two ways.
-If one method does not work correctly, you can try the other:
+If one method does not work correctly, you can try the other.
+In the `ms` or `re` directory:

 - `bin/start.sh --version`
 - `lib/doris_cloud --version`